colemanw/webform_civicrm/README.txt

 ANATOMY OF A FORM KEY - for geeks only

 When this module looks to see if a particular field exists, it checks the form key.
 Understanding form keys can allow you to get creative with your webform elements.
-You can, for example, create your own webform element of a custom type, give it the appropriate form key and it will be linked to that civicrm field.
+You can, for example, create your own webform element with a type of your choosing, give it the appropriate form key and it will be linked to that civicrm field.
 You can also use this to set an element to be hidden on the form, but still available as an email token.

 CiviCRM webform keys all contain 6 pieces, connected by underscores.
 They are: civicrm _ number _ entity _ number _ table _ field_key (note that the 6th piece may itself contain underscores)